 Agender: Refers to a person who does not identify with any gender.

-Ally: A term used to describe someone who is supportive of LGBTIQA+ individuals and the community, either personally or as an advocate.
+Ally: A term used to describe someone who is supportive of LGBTQIA+ individuals and the community, either personally or as an advocate.

 Amatonormativity: The belief that romantic relationships are superior to non-romantic ones and friendships.